All Posts

 Platform or Consultancy Costs

-While strictly optional, most businesses opt for a platform like Vanta or Drata (or hire consultants).
+Most businesses opt for platforms like Vanta or Drata (or hire consultants).
 Vanta and Drata have a price floor close to $10,000 for small startups, but can scale to low six-figure contracts for larger companies.

 Time Costs